My brother was moving back to the area. He recently called me about a rental he found on Craigslist.

 And of course, the thought of an exceptional rental deal is enticing.

-While looking for Crailists rentals it is easy to fall victim to a rental scam.
+While looking for Crailists rentals, it is easy to fall victim to a rental scam.
 This article is going to uncover how to spot a rental scam.

-In the past, I have had Craiglist scammers stealing listing photos of a house I have had for sale online to use as a fake rental.
+In the past, I have had Craigslist scammers stealing listing photos of a house I have had for sale online to use as a fake rental.
 This has happened many times over an 18+ year career as a listing agent.

 Unfortunately, I am all too aware of rental scams on Craigslist.
 Classified sites like Craigslist and Kiiji that provide rentals are ripe for fraud.
 There is no policing of the ads.
 Scammers find it easy to create fraudulent ads.

 Upon further conversation, she was never even shown the house.
-But she was instructed to do a drive by.
+But she was instructed to do a drive-by.

 Of course she loved the house it was worth far more as a rental that what the scammer had it listed for on Craigslist.
 The price was way under market rent and the Craiglist scammer told her if she wanted it she needed to send the deposits by Western Union immediately.